 She's grown an awful lot in the last 4 months.
 Since we picked her up in mid-July, she's put on 5 - 7 pounds already, and she's starting to bulk up in her shoulders and her head.
 Her legs are already incredibly muscular and although she doesn't have a classic pit bull body, she's still got a wicked looking mouth if you're on the receiving end of a nip.
 She graduated from her first obedience class yesterday, and maybe once she's really mastered all of these things, she can go back for some more advanced work.

 But for now, I try to never turn my back on her in the yard - anywhere that she can pick up speed, really - she's got a leap of a frisbee dog and can knock me over in a flash.
 We're hoping she'll be great at frisbee one day (if she doesn't eat it first), if we can ever let her off-leash.
 That said, I think we're resigned to the fact that she will probably never go to the off-leash park to play.
 I can't remember ever seeing a pit bull of any kind at the park, and now that I know the breed a little better, I know why.
 You can't leave them alone, because they can't be allowed to make their own decisions.
 They are too smart and too strong, and other dogs just love to pick fights (pits stare, and that's class-A provocation for just about any dog).
 So we're happy to take her to the lake and maybe one day to the beach or hiking in the mountains.
 And who knows, maybe one day it'll be different.
-She and Grendel are getting along just fine, and they seem to be sharing things quite well, from the occasional shared snack to their chew toys.
-Grendel, despite being covered with allergy breakouts (and a severe loss of hair) is more energetic than he's been in a long time.
-I have to think some of that is the new girl in town.

 No comments: